 A PIVX wallet is made up of two halves.
 One is the public, shareable part called the public key.
 The other is the private part that is required for spending the stored PIVX in that wallet.
 If you want to receive PIVX into your wallet, you should provide one of your public addresses.
 Think of the public part of a PIVX wallet as your email address and the private part of the PIVX wallet as the password to that email address: you can share the email address freely, but not the password.

-If you need help on setting up your wallet, there’s many YouTube videos describing how to do so, such as this tutorial, or this one, but there are generally 3 steps that you should follow, detailed below.
+If you need help on setting up your wallet, there’s many YouTube videos describing how to do so, such as this tutorial, but there are generally 3 steps that you should follow, detailed below.

 Step 1 – Installing the Wallet